pkardas/notes/books/nlp-book.md

 Probability of a sentence can be calculated using chain rule of probability:
 $$ P(<s>\ i\ want\ english\ food\ </s>) = P(i|<s>)P(want|i)P(english|want)P(food|english)P(</s>|food) =\ ... $$ Such
-technique is able to capture eg. cultural things - people more often look for Chinese food than English.
+technique is able to capture e.g. cultural things - people more often look for Chinese food than English.
 Language models are always computed in log format - log probabilities.
 Why?
 Probability always fall between 0 and 1, multiplying small float numbers - you end up with numerical underflow, using logarithms you get numbers that are not as small.

 *Evaluating Language Models*

 Best way to evaluate the performance of a language model is to embed it in an application and measure how much the application improves - **extrinsic evaluation**.
-However this technique requires running multiple models in order to measure the improvement.
+However, this technique requires running multiple models in order to measure the improvement.
 Better approach is to use  **intrinsic evaluation** - standard approach from ML, training set and validation (unseen) set.
 So the better predictions on the test set, the better model you got.
 Sample from test set can not appear in training set - this introduces bias - probabilities gets too high (unreliable) - huge inaccuracies in